 A: When the TrueSkill ranking system computes the match quality of other players, it computes the (hypothetical) probability of draw between you and every other player relative to the probability of drawing between two equally skilled players; this ensures that the ratio is always between 0 and 1.
 This number would depend on the draw margin and thus the match-quality criterion of the TrueSkill ranking system is actually computing this ratio in the limit of a draw margin of zero!
 This gives the match quality equation specified in the detailed description.

 In other words: The TrueSkill ranking system is not taking into account the chance of drawing for a given game mode!
 Thus, it does not matter that your game mode has zero chance of drawing.

 Q: I am playing my first ranked game in a game mode.
 Will I be matched more likely with another player new to the game mode or with someone else?

-A: When you play your first ranked game in a game mode, the TrueSkill ranking system assigns you a mean skill level μ in the middle of the leaderboard but a maximal variance σ2 of skills; it’s your first game so the ranking system should reflect its lack of knowledge.
-Now, the TrueSkill ranking matchmaking criterion takes its maximal value for other players with the same mean skill level μ but a small variance σ2.
-Thus, if available, you will be matched with another player in the middle of the leaderboard but with a much smaller σ2: a player of established average skill.
+A: When you play your first ranked game in a game mode, the TrueSkill ranking system assigns you an initial skill level μ with a maximal variance σ2 of skills; it’s your first game so the ranking system should reflect its lack of knowledge.
+Now, the TrueSkill ranking matchmaking criterion will prefer to match you against someone with the same mean skill level μ but a small variance σ2.
+Thus, if available, you will be matched with another player who may be in the middle of the leaderboard but with a much smaller σ2: a player of established average skill.

 Why is this better than matching you with someone else new to the game?
 Well, this other player may, in fact, be one of the most skilled players (who just happened not to have played the game mode yet) whereas you really are a beginner.
 Then, you two are (up to) 50 skill levels apart.
 Matching you with someone who is an established average player guarantees that your skill level gap is never bigger than 25 levels.